|Nutritional Guidelines (per serving)|

 - Optional: 1/2 cup heavy cream

-- Optional: sour cream, yogurt, or Horseradish Cream
+- Optional: sour cream (or yogurt or Horseradish Cream)

 Wear gloves if you're going to handle the nettles (if you don't have gloves, putting plastic bags over your hands will look nuts, but work).
 Rinse them in cold running water, if they seems at all gritty, as set aside.